Skip to main content

 This compromised barrier allows for the translocation of lipopolysaccharides (LPS) from the outer membrane of gram-negative bacteria in the gut lumen into the bloodstream.
 LPS is a potent pro-inflammatory molecule, and its presence in circulation, even at low levels, is termed metabolic endotoxemia.

-The recognizes LPS as a sign of bacterial invasion and mounts a powerful inflammatory response.
+The immune system recognizes LPS as a sign of bacterial invasion and mounts a powerful inflammatory response.
 This is not an acute, high-fever infection, but a persistent, low-grade activation of the innate immune system.
 Key inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), become chronically elevated.
 This state of low-grade inflammation is a primary pathological driver of metabolic disease.

 The Inflammatory Cascade and Insulin Resistance